 Description

-Fox and Raglan (Vol. III p 64) illustrate the unusual roof truss at Blaentrothy Farmhouse which allows a central doorway to be cut through the principal tie beam, thus giving greater headroom to the habitable attic.
-The stout vertical posts of the door frame are held in place by being tenoned both into the soffit of the collar (above) and the top of the ceiling beam of the bedroom (below).
-On each side of the doorway, the inner ends of the cut-through tie beam are tenoned into the sides of these posts, so the door posts effectively act as a tie.
-The ground plan consists of two ground floor rooms: living room (left) and smaller parlour (right).
-Ceiling beams are said to have roll-and-step mouldings and scroll stops.
+The unusual roof truss at Blaentrothy Farmhouse allows for a central doorway to be cut through the principal tie beam, providing greater headroom in the habitable attic.
+The sturdy vertical posts of the door frame are secured by being tenoned into the soffit of the collar above and the top of the ceiling beam of the bedroom below.
+The inner ends of the cut-through tie beam are also tenoned into the sides of these posts, effectively using the door posts as a tie.
+The ground floor plan consists of two rooms: a living room on the left and a smaller parlour on the right.
+The ceiling beams are noted to have roll-and-step mouldings and scroll stops.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.